tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 ### 1. What are the Custom Handlers?

-A Custom Handler is an additional hook to give you the utmost flexibility to run your own hook whenever a certain method is invoked.
+A Custom Handler is an additional hook to give utmost flexibility to run custom hook whenever a certain method is invoked.
 One common usage case is to add an analytics event or perhaps trigger an alarm or perhaps log to Cloudwatch etc whenever certain logs are being printed.